ACCESS-NRI/build-ci/README-DEV.md

 * `*.json`: All JSON files that need to be validated.
 * `*.schema.json`: All JSON schemas that validate the above `*.json` files.

-#### Outputs for JSON Validator Pipeline
+#### Outputs

-There are no outputs from this pipeline (outside of checks).
+There are no specific outputs from this pipeline.
+Only the normal output to the terminal and status checks reported by GitHub workflows.

 ## CI Workflow Run Through